-In a related project, Algonquin already has filed with the Federal Energy Regulatory Commission to build a new 16-mile, 24-inch diameter offshore pipeline, the Northeast Gateway Lateral, to transport about 400 MMcf/d of regasified liquefied natural gas from Excelerate's proposed LNG import terminal offshore Gloucester to Algonquin's pipeline system (see Daily GPI, June 14).
-That project is expected to begin service in 2007-2008.
+In a related project, Algonquin already has filed with the Federal Energy Regulatory Commission to build a new 16-mile, 24-inch diameter offshore pipeline, the Northeast Gateway Lateral, to transport about 400 MMcf/d of regasified liquefied natural gas from Excelerate’s proposed LNG import terminal offshore Gloucester to Algonquin’s pipeline system (see NGI, June 20, 2005).
+That project is expected to begin service in the 2007-2008 time frame.

 Service on the proposed East-to-West expansion could begin as early as Nov.
 1, 2008, the company said.
 The project would use existing mainline infrastructure, adding incremental expansion capacity as needed.
 In developing the project, Algonquin said it would use existing rights of way to minimize environmental and landowner impacts.

 Algonquin is an 1,100-mile pipeline that provides 1.9 Bcf/d of natural gas service to the New England region.